LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetCustomObjectByRecordIDAndToken-get-">Custom Object by ObjectRecordId and Token (GET)</h4>
  This API is used to retrieve the Custom Object data for the specified account.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-object/custom-object-by-objectrecordid-and-token)

 ```java